 Treatments for hearing loss vary, ranging from over-the-counter hearing amplification to cochlear implants surgically placed in the inner ear or steroids.
 “If the hearing loss is acute and we see patients right after it happens, we typically provide a prescription for steroids, [which] has been shown to help hair cells survive the noise trauma,” says Adunka.
 “Sometimes, we inject steroids into the middle ear where they can then act more directly onto the inner ear.”

-On the decibel scale, normal conversational speech is around 60 dB HL, whereas noise-induced hearing loss can occur starting at around 85 dB HL with chronic exposure, according to Adunka.
-“Based on our recent study that looked at noise exposure in exercise spin classes, it can get fairly loud — above 100 dB HL — which is often compared to using a power tool or being at an active construction site,” says Aaron Remenschneider, M.D., M.P.H., otolaryngologist, hearing researcher at the Massachusetts Eye and Ear, and co-author of the 2016 study on spinning classes and noise levels with Kozin.
+On the decibel scale, normal conversational speech is around 60 dB HL (decibels in hearing level), whereas noise-induced hearing loss can occur starting at around 85 dB HL with chronic exposure, according to Adunka.
+“Based on our recent study that looked at noise exposure in exercise spin classes, it can get fairly loud — above 100 dB HL — which is often compared to using a power tool or being at an active construction site,” says Aaron Remenschneider, M.D., M.P.H., otolaryngologist, a hearing researcher at the Massachusetts Eye and Ear, and co-author of the 2016 study on spinning classes and noise levels with Kozin.

 If you can avoid hearing loss, you should be taking every precaution to protect your ears, even if that means finding the courage to ask your instructor to turn down the tunes or using earplugs during your workout.